wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-virtual-agents/pva-voice/includes/configure-handoff.md

 ## Configure where to hand off the conversation

 The second part of facilitating the transfer to an agent is to configure the bot to send the conversation to a specific Omnichannel for Customer Service instance.
 Only bots that have been published can be used to ensure that the end-to-end capabilities work as expected.
-Make sure that you have [published your bot](/power-virtual-agents/publication-fundamentals-publish-channels/?azure-portal=true) prior to validating the integrated experience.
+Make sure that you've [published your bot](/power-virtual-agents/publication-fundamentals-publish-channels/?azure-portal=true) prior to validating the integrated experience.

 Each bot can only be configured to send conversations to one Omnichannel for Customer Service instance.
 You can define the Dynamics 365 instance in the individual bot itself.
 If you need conversations from multiple bots to be sent to a specific Dynamics 365 environment, each bot will need to be configured individually.

 The primary component that you need to provide is the application ID for the app that you previously registered in Azure Active Directory.
 Omnichannel for Customer Service models bots as application users in the application.
 Modeling bots as application users ensures that the bot can have conversations set to it like a human agent would.
-It is important that the application ID is unique to your organization (your Microsoft Dataverse organization or environment).
+It's important that the application ID is unique to your organization (your Microsoft Dataverse organization or environment).
 Each bot that will interact with the same Omnichannel for Customer Service environment will need to use a different application ID.
 You might need to create multiple application registrations to support multiple bots.

 1. In your [Azure portal](https://ms.portal.azure.com/?azure-portal=true), go to **Azure Active Directory** and select **App registrations**.
 All registered applications will be displayed.
 2. Select the application that you want to use with the bot.
 The **Application ID** field will be on the application's overview page.